DFreds/dfreds-module-docs/docs/free-modules/chat-pins/index.md

 A module that allows pinning messages to the chat.

+## Features

+- Easily pin or unpin any message by right-clicking it
+- View an entirely separate chat log of all the pinned messages by pressing the button above the message box
+- Jump to the location of the pin in the main chat log by right-clicking it in the pinned chat log
+- When flushing the entire chat log, all pinned messages will remain

 ## Let Me Sell You This

 Have you ever wanted to save a specific message, but delete all those other